bsnes-emu/bsnes/docs/interface/higan-tools.md

 and how they compare,
 see [Save States](../concepts/save-states.md).

-To create a new manager state, or to replace an existing one, select the slot in the list then click "Save" in the bottom-left corner.
+To save the current state of the loaded game in a new slot, or to replace the contents of an existing slot, select the slot in the list then click "Save" in the bottom-left corner.
 You can then type a description in the "Description" field,